 3. Increase tertiary and school enrolments

 That’s why SMS may be of interest to schools and higher education institutions seeking to retain or increase enrolments.
-Nudging, or nudge theory in behavioural science, is the concept of encouraging positive behaviour through reinforcement or via indirect suggestion.
+Nudging, or nudge theory in behavioral science, is the concept of encouraging positive behavior through reinforcement or via indirect suggestion.
 Think of the way you get a notification to review an app after you’ve played with it, or a web-page pop-up asking you to subscribe to their newsletter.
-Many behavioural scientists have examined the way text messages can be used as subtle encouragement to get people to change behaviour that is often hardcoded into their current way of living.
+Many behavioral scientists have examined the way text messages can be used as subtle encouragement to get people to change behavior that is often hardcoded into their current way of living.

 In 2018, Jobs for the Future (JFF) collaborated with Persistence Plus on a text message campaign sent out to over 2,000 students studying STEM at community colleges across the US.
 While STEM has a higher drop-out rate compared to other faculties, their SMS campaign assisted in decreasing attrition by 10%.
 The text messages sent out regularly queried students about their biggest concerns while studying at college, similar to what we see in a lot of two-way conversational messaging today.